California has special procedures and a separate judicial system if you are injured at work.

 - 7. What if I have a dispute with the insurance company?

 - 8. How will my disability be calculated?

 - 10. How can I get all the benefits I deserve?

 The California workers’ compensation system provides benefits if you are injured at work.
 The benefits are limited, but you do not have to prove that someone else was at fault to collect benefits.
 The only requirement is that you were injured while working.

-Unless certain conditions are met (link to suing your employer), this is your only option if you are injured at work.
+Unless certain conditions are met, this is your only option if you are injured at work.

 If you get hurt on the job, you’re protected by law.
 The right to workers’ compensation benefits is in the California Constitution.1